 Here, you’ll find a cement pier with a wooden walkway located in the area where the stream meets the Pacific Ocean.
-You’re welcomed to enjoy the sights of Hanama’ulu Bay.
+You’re welcome to enjoy the sights of Hanama’ulu Bay.

 Ahukini State Recreation Pier is a great spot for pole fishing and crab netting.
 Note that because Hanama’ulu Bay is a State Fishery Management Area, it is subject to strict spearfishing and net fishing rules.

 Except for the pier, this state park does not have any other facilities.
 Nevertheless, the views alone are making this place a very unique one, so it’s worth a visit!

 This 230-acre park is located at the endpoint of the Kuhio Highway, nearly an hour’s drive from Lihue and 5 miles west of Hanalei, Hawaii.

 Hāʻena State Park gives access to a few trails, beaches, and various historic Hawaiian monuments, including over 4,000-year-old sea caves.

 There are also some archeological sites related to the hula, including a heiau (shrine) devoted to Laka.

 The beach has a more or less safe lagoon.
 In the area of the park, you can find picnic tables, payphones, restrooms, and outdoor showers which will offer a nice break from your road trip in Kauai.